0atman/blaze/README.md

 # "Literate Programming?"

 Literate Programming (LP for short) flips code commenting on its head: In normal programming, we write comments inside code.
 In LP, you write executable code inside a human-readable document.

-This documentation-first idea is a mental shift: You are writing documentation that has occasional references to implamentation, not code that has a smattering of comments.
+This documentation-first idea requires a mental shift: You are writing documentation that has occasional references to implamentation, not code that has a smattering of comments.
 This forces you to think of the audience as another programmer, not a machine.
-When you think about it, that's actually the real audience.
+When you think about it, that's who the real audience has been the whole time.

 Blaze allows you to write executable code inside Markdown documents.